rmiaous/Amazon-Internet-Movie-Database-Data-Visualization-and-Analysis/README.md

-# Amazon-Internet-Movie-Database-Data-Visualization-and-Analysis
+# Amazon Internet Movie Database Data Visualization and Analysis
-In this project, we analyzed a .csv file of IMDb information used Tableau.
+We analyzed a .csv file of IMDb information in this project using Tableau.
 We explored the data set to identify key indicators for movie success, such as release months, duration, budget, average movie ratings, and genre.